anphonic/ej2-aspnetmvc-docs/src/charts/accumulation-chart/legend.md

 ## Enable Animation

-You can customize the animation while clicking legend by setting enableAnimation as true or false using `enableAnimation` property in Accumulation Chart.
+You can customize the animation while clicking legend by setting enableAnimation as true or false using `EnableAnimation` property in Accumulation Chart.

 {% aspTab template="chart/accumulation-charts/legend/accumulation-animation",  sourceFiles="accumulation-animation.cs" %}